nicoc12024/nicoc12024/README.md

-### Hi 👋, I am Nicolas and I am passioante about Front-end development.
+### Hi 👋, I am Nicolas and I am passioante about Software development.

 - 👯 I’m looking to collaborate on **Front-end / Back-end projects**.
 - 💬 Ask me about **CSS**, **JavaScript** or **React**.